List of awards and nominations received by Tracey Ullman

+This article is a list of awards and nominations received by Tracey Ullman.

-Tracey Ullman is a British-American actress known for her extensive work in television, film, theatre, and music for which she has been the recipient of numerous accolades.
-To date, Ullman has won twelve American Comedy Awards, seven Primetime Emmy Awards, two British Academy Film Awards, four Satellite Awards, a Golden Globe Award, and a Screen Actors Guild Award.
+Tracey Ullman is a British and American actress known for her extensive work in television, film, theatre, and music, for which she has received numerous accolades.
+To date, Ullman has won twelve American Comedy Awards, seven Primetime Emmy Awards, two British Academy Film Awards, four Satellite Awards, one Golden Globe Award, and an Actor Award.

-On 5 December 2006, she was honoured at the Museum of Television and Radio along with the likes of Carol Burnett, Lesley Visser, Lesley Stahl, Jane Pauley, and Betty White, in the "She Made It" category.
+On 5 December 2006, she was honoured by the Museum of Television and Radio in the "She Made It" category, alongside Carol Burnett, Lesley Visser, Lesley Stahl, Jane Pauley, and Betty White.

-In April 2009, it was announced that Ullman would be awarded a Lifetime Achievement BAFTA Award the following May.
-She became the first recipient of the Charlie Chaplin Lifetime Achievement Award for Comedy on 9 May 2009.
+In April 2009, it was announced that Ullman would be presented with the BAFTA Lifetime Achievement Award the following month.
+On 9 May 2009, she became the inaugural recipient of the Charlie Chaplin Lifetime Achievement Award for Comedy.